 The Class D certificates represent the most subordinate tranche of the CMBS Trust issued through Freddie Mac's K-Series program.
-The Class D certificates are a zero-coupon investment with a term of nearly ten years that is purchased at a significant discount to its par value.
+The Class D certificates are a zero-coupon investment with a term of nearly ten years that was purchased at a significant discount to its par value.

-The Class D certificates contain certain rights which under GAAP are considered the controlling class because we have the power to direct the activities that most significantly impact the performance of the CMBS Trust.
-As a result, we are required to consolidate the CMBS Trust.
-In addition, we have elected the fair value option under GAAP and thus report all the assets of the CMBS Trust as real estate loans held in consolidated CMBS Trust at fair value, and we report bonds payable held in consolidated CMBS Trust at the fair value of all the certificates that we do not own.
-As of December 31, 2023, these amounts are \$1,182,994,980 and \$1,150,453,928, respectively.
+The Class D certificates contain certain rights which under GAAP are considered the controlling class because they provide the owner with the power to direct the activities that most significantly impact the performance of the CMBS Trust.
+As a result, we were required to consolidate the CMBS Trust.
+In addition, we elected the fair value option under GAAP and thus reported all the assets of the CMBS Trust as real estate loans held in consolidated CMBS Trust at fair value, and we reported bonds payable held in consolidated CMBS Trust at the fair value of all the certificates that we did not own.
 However, the amount of such liability and their related assets can only be satisfied through the cash flows from the underlying loans which are managed and disbursed directly to the other certificate holders by the administrator of the CMBS Trust.
-Accordingly, we do not have any rights to those receivables from, nor any obligation to, those other certificate holders.
-The net difference between the above referenced amounts represents the amount of our actual investment.
+Accordingly, we did not have any rights to those receivables from, nor any obligation to, those other certificate holders.
+The net difference between the above referenced amounts represented the amount of our actual investment.

-In February and March 2024, we sold our investments in the interest-only certificates issued by the CMBS Trust for approximately \$7,588,000, excluding accrued interest.
-We continue to hold all of the Class D certificates.
-The sale of the interest-only certificates does not affect the accounting treatment described in the previous paragraph.
+In February and March 2024, we sold our investments in the interest-only certificates issued by the CMBS Trust for approximately \$7,588,000, excluding accrued interest The sale of the interest-only certificates did not affect the accounting treatment described in the previous paragraph.